Columbia Encyclopedia

 500 results found

 (Encyclopedia)weight lifting, international sport, also a training technique for athletes in other sports.
 From the earliest times men have lifted weights as a test of strength.
-Long popular as a competitive sport ...atomic mass
+Long popular as a competitive sport ...atomic clock

 (Encyclopedia)atomic mass, the mass of a single atom, usually expressed in atomic mass units (amu).
 Most of the mass of an atom is concentrated in the protons and neutrons contained in the nucleus.
-Each proton or n...atomic number
+Each proton or n...atomic bomb

 - Earth and the Environment +-